EverlessDrop41/food_timetable_frontend/README.md

-# Food Timetable
+# Vue SFC app template
-The web client for the food_timetable app
+A template for a web app using SFC Vue and Flask

 ### Flask Server